 Container operators sound warning on Auckland port strikes 15 Feb 2012

-- MARKET CLOSE: NZ shares fall, led by MRP, Meridian Business
+- MARKET CLOSE: NZ shares fall; Meridian, Genesis decline Business

 The International Container Lines Committee, which represents New Zealand’s shipping container sector, is concerned about the prospect of further strike action at Ports of Auckland.